-The next step is to set the environment variable CALIBRE_DEVELOP_FROM to the absolute path of the src folder.
+The next step is to set the environment variable CALIBRE\DEVELOP\FROM to the absolute path of the src folder.
 So, following the example above, it would be /home/kovid/work/calibre/src.
 How to set environment variables depends on your Linux distribution and what shell you are using.

 It is recommended to use the binary installer provided from upstream.
-Should you insist on using a package provided by your distribution, use the CALIBRE_PYTHON_PATH and CALIBRE_RESOURCES_PATH variables instead.
+Should you insist on using a package provided by your distribution, use the CALIBRE\PYTHON\PATH and CALIBRE\RESOURCES\PATH variables instead.
+You can get these by running calibre-debug --paths.
+But note that distribution calibre packages are often terminally broken and are completely unsupported.